-The primary educational goal established by the apparel design major at UA is to prepare students for entry level positions in the fashion and textile industries.
-Sequential course offerings provide basic and upper level skill development and knowledge of the design field.
+The primary educational goal established by the Apparel Design major at UA is to prepare students for entry-level positions in the fashion and textile industries.
+Sequential course offerings provide basic and upper-level skill development and knowledge of the design field.
 The experience that students gain during their tenure provides an excellent foundation for professional and educational development.
-The common body of knowledge is taught not only through studio classes but also in hands on runway shows which feature student designed and constructed garments.
+The common body of knowledge is taught not only through studio classes but also in hands-on runway shows which feature garments designed and constructed by students.

-The interior design Program at The University of Alabama is dedicated to providing students with competent, entry level design skills that address the aesthetic, psychological and environmental issues impacting interior space.
-The location of the program in the College of Human Environmental Science's department of clothing, textiles and interior design ensures that students develop a design philosophy which focuses on users and their changing needs.
+The Interior Design Program at UA is dedicated to providing students with competent, entry-level design skills that address the aesthetic, psychological, and environmental issues impacting interior space.
+The location of the program in the College of Human Environmental Science's Department of Clothing, Textiles, and Interior Design ensures that students develop a design philosophy which focuses on users and their changing needs.
 The program strives to instill in students the motivation for excellence based on the knowledge of the principles and elements of design in appropriate application to the build environment.

-The Human Environmental Sciences (M.S.) specialization in clothing, textiles and interior design provides preparation for careers in higher education, business and industry and government services, and for admission to doctoral programs in clothing, textiles and interior design and related fields.
+The General Studies Human Environmental Sciences (MS) focused area of study in clothing, textiles, and interior design provides preparation for careers in higher education, business and industry, and government services, and for admission to doctoral programs in clothing, textiles, interior design, and related fields.

 - Foster, Shirley P.

 - Robinson, Paula H.

 - Darryl Thornton

 - Peaslee, John E.